thejohnhoffer/Workman/README.md

 Workman keyboard layout for MacOS
 ===========

-Workman and Workman-P Mac OSX keyboard layout packaged as a keylayout bundle includes alternate icons, similar in style to the system icons for other layouts like Dvorak or Colemak.

-Workman-IO is the same as Workman, but with the I and O letters swapped.
-It was proposed by vjustin and has not been endorsed by OJ.

-## Installation

  * Copy to a Keyboard Layouts directory:
    * Copying the bundle to /Library/Keyboard Layouts/ requires administrator rights to the computer, but will allow the layout system-wide, including the OS X login screen.
 To enable input options on the login window, check the option in System Preferences / Users & Groups / Login Options / Show Input menu in login window.